mingwandowski/soommate-boot/README.md

-## Soommate: A Roommate Rent Distribution Application
+## Soommate: A Roommate Rent Distribution Application: https://mingwandowski.github.io/soommate-boot/

 Soommate is a rent distribution web application based on roommates’ bids for each room.